myneedus/Recipe-Protein-Calorie-Analysis/README.md

 ></iframe>

 ### Average Rating Column Does Not Depend on Sodium Column
-A second permutation test was run using `sodium (PDV)`.
-The observed difference in mean sodium between recipes with and without missing ratings was [INSERT OBSERVED VALUE].
-After 1000 permutations, the resulting p-value was **[INSERT P-VALUE]**, which is above our significance level of 0.05.
-We therefore conclude that the missingness of `avg_rating` **does not** depend on sodium content — whether a recipe is salty or not has no meaningful relationship with whether it gets rated.
+In my second permutation test run on the  `sodium (PDV)` column.
+The observed difference in mean sodium between recipes with and without missing ratings was 2.2938378514056197.
+After 1000 permutations, the resulting p-value was **0.146**, which is above my established significance level of 0.05.
+Therefore, I was able to conclude that the missingness of `avg_rating` **does not** depend on sodium content.
+More generally, the saltiness of the recipe did not affect its ratings.
+This did come as a surprise, as I initially had assumed saltier dishes may have had lower average ratings.

 <iframe
   src="assets/P-value for Sodium.html"